GurungPinkel/react-boilerplate/README.md

 # react-boilerplate

-Production quality custom REACT application using webpack5
+Custom REACT application using webpack5

-# How to use

 # Features

+This project is intended to serve as a boilerplate when creating a new react-application.
+Currently this project provide the following tools/features:

+1. TypeScript
+1. dotenv
+1. webpack
+   1. optimized for production build
+1. eslint
+1. prettier
+1. lint-staged

 # Upcomming features

+1. N/A

 # Steps to recreate this project.